Armstrong admits doping in "toxic" tale

 "His admission that he doped throughout his career is a small step in the right direction.
 But if he is sincere in his desire to correct his past mistakes, he will testify under oath about the full extent of his doping activities."

-The IOC said after the interview that Armstrong's confession was "too little, too late" and echoed Tygart's call for him to testify at an inquiry.

-"What I expect, and what would be in his own interest if he is out to recover some credibility, is to face under oath an inquiry led by a team of experts," IOC vice-president Thomas Bach told Reuters.

-As a result of his confession, the Texan now faces the prospect of legal challenges and orders to repay some of the millions of dollars he earned from his success.
+And as a result of his confession, the Texan now faces the prospect of various legal challenges and orders to repay some of the millions of dollars he earned from his success.

 One company, Texas-based SCA Promotions, said it would sue the fallen cyclist if he did not pay back $12 million they paid out for Tour de France wins.